JOSESAMUEL14/multicloud-cicd/README.md

 Terraform outputs

+Important: The Terraform configuration demonstrates Elastic IP resource configuration, but the currently used EC2 instance does not have a permanent Elastic IP.
+Its public IP can therefore change after stop/start.

-Default AWS region:
+Default AWS Region

 ap-south-1

-SSH CIDR is supplied through a Terraform variable:
+SSH CIDR Variable

 variable "ssh_cidr" {
   description = "CIDR block allowed to access SSH"